min-808/digits/index.md

 ### Authorization

-Only logged in users can manipulate Stuff items (but any registered user can manipulate any Stuff item, even if they weren't the user that created it.)
+Only logged in users can manipulate Contact items (but any registered user can manipulate any Contact item, even if they weren't the user that created it.)

 ### Configuration